e-shreve/rulecheck/README.md

 #### Specifying Where Rule Scripts Are

-Rules are encouraged to be installed onto the python path using a concept known as "rulepacks."
+Rules are encouraged to be installed onto the python path using a concept known as [rulepacks](#rulepacks).
 This is covered later in this document.
 However, there are situations where rules may not be installed to the python path.
-For example, when a rule is under development or when a rule is created for a single project and is kept in the same revision control system as the source being checked by the rule.
+For example, when a rule is under development or when a rule is created for a single project and is kept in the same revision control repository as the source being checked by the rule.
 For these situations, one or more paths to rules may be specified on the command line using the -r option.
 If more than one path is needed, repeat the option on the command line for each path.